w-wiktor/gens_expressions_clustering/README.md

 ## ⚙️ Implementation & Deployment
 To make this analysis actionable, we implemented a **Prediction System**.
 The `predict_gene_cluster` function allows researchers to input a new 7-point expression sequence; the system automatically scales the data and assigns it to one of the three established biological profiles in real-time.

-## 🧠 Final Conclusion
-By moving from data deletion to **imputation**, we successfully analyzed 63% more genes than the initial attempt.
-The transition to a 3-cluster model provided a significantly clearer picture of the 'Strong Activation' group (Cluster 2), which is often the primary focus in genetic research.